NOTICE OF FILING OF THE APPLICATION FOR PERMANENT EMPLOYMENT CERTIFICATION

 Platteville is a friendly, progressive community of 11,000 set in the beautiful rolling landscape of Southwest Wisconsin.
 It offers an excellent public school system, high quality municipal and medical facilities, outstanding recreational opportunities, and a vibrant business/industrial community.

 To Ensure Consideration:

-- Letter of application addressing all required qualifications
+Letter of application addressing all required and preferred qualifications listed above.

 - A curriculum vitae.